 Long Toss Progression

-Pairs start ten feet apart and back up five feet after every five throws until they are at maximum distance, then walk back in the same way.
+Pairs start ten feet apart and back up five feet after every five throws until they reach maximum distance, then walk back in the same way.
 The progression keeps shoulders warm and builds throwing-arm endurance.
 Run for ten minutes at the start of every practice that includes throwing reps.

 Four Corner Drill

 Four players form a square at the bases.
-The ball moves from base to base in order (home to first to second to third and back to home), each player setting their feet and delivering a strong throw.
-Add a reverse rotation on the second pass.
+The ball moves from base to base in order (home to first to second to third and back to home), each player setting their feet and delivering a strong throw, with a reverse rotation added on the second pass.
 Builds throwing accuracy and footwork under a controlled pace, and works as a daily warm-up at every level.

 Catcher Pop-Time

-Catcher receives a pitch and delivers a throw to second base.
-A coach with a stopwatch times release-to-glove (called pop-time).
-Goal: under 2.0 seconds for travel ball, under 2.2 for high school.
-Track times across weeks.
+Catcher receives a pitch and delivers a throw to second base while a coach with a stopwatch times release-to-glove (called pop-time), tracking times across weeks.
 A foundational drill for developing a catcher who can shut down a running game.

 Pitcher or coach throws balls in the dirt directly in front of the catcher.
-Catcher drops to the blocking position (knees down, glove between the legs, chin tucked, body angled toward the plate to keep the ball contained).
-Recover, find the runner, and either tag or throw.
-Twenty reps.
+The catcher drops to the blocking position (knees down, glove between the legs, chin tucked, body angled toward the plate to keep the ball contained), recovers, finds the runner, and either tags or throws.
 Builds the habit that a passed ball is a coaching failure, not bad luck.
 A daily catcher drill from 11U through high school.

 Baserunning Drills